You can think of

-So, how do you add an Account to a Scenario?
+So, how do you add an Account?
 I’m glad you asked.

 First, log in to your Real Estate Financial Planner™.

 Now that you’ve created a new Account, there is some basic information you should enter about your Account so you know how to identify it on Charts, when you’re modifying things with Rules, setting Goals and when you read about them in Blueprints™.

 Name Your Account